Extracellular Vesicle Targeting Service

 Extracellular vesicles (EVs) are particles naturally released by cells, which have a lipid bilayer structure.
 Because EVs have the advantages of low tumorigenic risk, weak autoimmune response and toxicity, small size, low complexity of structure and composition, easy production and preservation, etc., EVs have become a hot topic for research, transformation, and modification.
 In order to improve the efficiency of EV targeting lesions, a large number of researchers have immobilized molecules with targeting functions on the surface of EV, so that EVs can gather in target tissues or cells more efficiently, which improves the usage efficiency of drugs encapsulated in EV.
 Common targeting molecules include peptides, nucleic acid aptamers, superparamagnetic nanoparticles, etc. Commonly used modification methods include endogenous modification and exogenous modification.
 Creative Biolabs has been paying attention to and summarizing molecules with targeting functions that can be constructed on EV and can provide the best EV targeting modification services according to customer needs.

-Summary of EV membrane modification.
-(Liu, et al., 2023)Fig.1 Strategies for the membrane modification and targeted delivery of EVs.1,2
+Extracellular vesicle loading method.
+(Zhang, et al., 2022)Fig.1 Strategies for the membrane modification and targeted delivery of EVs.1,2

 Endogenous Targeting Modification Service for Extracellular Vesicle